Gallstones Information

 To identify gallstones, the following methods may be used:

-• Ultrasound: This is the most common diagnostic tool.
+A hepatobiliary scan: A small amount of radioactive material is injected in the vein intravenously (IV).
+The material concentrates in the gallbladder.
+Another agent is then given by IV to cause the gallbladder to contract and empty.
+A sick gallbladder does not contract and empty very well.
+This test can therefore indicate a gallbladder problem.
+Ultrasound: This is the most common diagnostic tool.
 An ultrasound examination uses sound waves.
 It is also known as ultrasonography.
 Pulses of sound waves are beamed into the gallbladder.
 If stones are present, the sound waves will bounce off the stones and reveal their location.
 Ultrasound has a number of advantages: It is non-invasive since nothing is injected into the body.
 It is painless, has no known side effects, and does not involve radiation.
+Blood tests: These may be used to look for signs of infection, obstruction, pancreatitis, or jaundice.

 Treatment of Gallstones